Troll Farms: Conclusions

 \section{Conclusions}

 This paper has analysed the strategy of a troll farm that aims to persuade a heterogeneous electorate to vote for the government by targeting each voter with a signal that emulates informative signals.
-It has shown that the optimal strategy of the troll farm differs considerably depending on whether a voter is ex ante in favour or against the government.
-For the former types of voters, the troll farm floods the information environment with anti-government messages in order to undermine their persuasive ability.
-For the latter voters, the troll farm sends pro-government messages in order to increase their quantity while keeping them persuasive.
+It has shown that the optimal strategy of the troll farm differs considerably depending on whether a voter is ex ante against or in favour of the government.
+For the former types of voters, the troll farm sends pro-government slanted messages in order to increase their quantity while keeping them persuasive.
+For the latter voters, the troll farm floods the information environment with messages with an anti-government slant in order to undermine their persuasiveness.

 From the analysis it follows that features of the political environment that are normally considered to be positive can in fact reduce the efficiency of electoral outcomes when troll farms are present.
-In particular, more informative independent signals can amplify the power of troll farms, impeding information aggregation through voting.
-On the other hand, higher polarisation of the electorate, often considered to be a problem, can restore information aggregation.
-Likewise, deviations from Bayesian rationality can make electoral outcomes more efficient.
+In particular, more informative independent signals can amplify the power of troll farms.
+On the other hand, higher polarisation of the electorate, often considered to be a problem, can limit the manipulative power of troll farms.
+At the same time, when the median voter is biased against the government and signals are moderately informative, the presence of a troll farm can move the election towards the optimal outcome.

-Apart from voting, the model can apply to various other interactions in which heterogeneous individuals make binary decisions.
-For example, individual decisions on whether to take a vaccine, or on whether to participate in a climate protest, are based on information that individuals acquire also from social media.
-Troll farms are known to have spread vaccine-related \citep{ferrara2016rise,BBC:Vaccines} and climate-related \citep{strudwicke2020junkscience,Euronews:Climate} misinformation.
-Although discussing the efficiency of information aggregation is more difficult in these settings -- unlike in electoral contexts, there is no clear binary political outcome -- our analysis suggests a framework for analysing the optimal strategy of troll farms in these situations.
+The framework developed in this paper can help answer normative questions about regulation of online platforms.
+In particular, the potential negative effect of signal informativeness, and the fact that troll farms can enhance efficiency of electoral outcomes, imply that optimal regulation may be less straightforward than might appear.
+We leave these questions for further research.